kupuguy/five-words/README.md

 graph theory to improve the run time to just 22 minutes.

 My version goes back to brute forcing the result but with a few optimisations to speed up the Python code.
-At the time of writing, given [words_alpha.txt](https://github.com/dwyl/english-words) it will find 831 solutions in about 4 minutes on a 2019 Macbook Pro.
+At the time of writing, given [words_alpha.txt](https://github.com/dwyl/english-words) it will find 538 solutions excluding anagrams in about 4 seconds on a 2019 Macbook Pro using pypy, or 35 seconds using Python 3.11.

 ## Installation